Understanding Java Class Declaration Rules

 }

-Above code fails to compile because there are two public classes declared in a single file.
+The above code fails to compile because there are two public classes declared in a single file.
+In Java, you can only have one public top-level class per file.

 // File: MyClass.java